-EPAD faces a number of challenges, including the difficulty of identifying people who are likely to develop Alzheimer’s dementia, the poor understanding of the earliest stages of the disease, and a lack of flexibility in the way clinical trials are carried out.
+EPAD faced a number of challenges, including the difficulty of identifying people who are likely to develop Alzheimer’s dementia, the poor understanding of the earliest stages of the disease, and a lack of flexibility in the way clinical trials are carried out.

-To address these issues, we have developed three core strategies which deliver benefits for intervention owners and research participants.
+To address these issues, we developed three core strategies which deliver benefits for intervention owners and research participants.

 - The Register: EPAD has created the first single, pan-European register of over half a million people across the risk spectrum for dementia.

 - The Cohort: From this register, research participants were invited to join an EPAD cohort of at-risk subjects, the Longitudinal Cohort Study, known as the LCS.
-This group undergoes standardised tests and follow-up over several years.
+This group underwent standardised tests and follow-up over several years.

 Watch the EPAD video for an overview of our approach.

 The case for using adaptive trials as a methodology to research dementia is strong.
 With better data and improved decision-making, adaptive trials can increase the probability of success and decrease development time.
 EPAD is pioneering this approach in Alzheimer’s disease.

 In traditional clinical trials, half of the participants receive the drug under investigation, and half receive a placebo.
 In adaptive clinical trials, several candidate drugs are simultaneously compared to each other and to a placebo, meaning that a greater proportion of patients benefit from a potentially active treatment.
 Furthermore, researchers can adapt the trial design in response to emerging results, new candidate drugs can be added, and those that prove ineffective can be dropped.